Geriatric Center Programs

 Inter-Professional Team Training

 Inter-professional team training is a primary focus of Geriatric Education Centers.
-To ensure that health professional students develop skills for working in inter-professional (IP) teams, MCGEC hosts an annual IP team geriatric case training.
-Over one hundred and fifty medical, nursing (NP), pharmacy, nutrition and social work students and faculty from six local colleges and universities participate in the event.
+To ensure that health professional students develop skills for working in inter-professional teams, the Meharry Consortium Geriatric Education Center hosts an annual inter-professional team geriatric case training.
+More than 150 medical, nursing, pharmacy, nutrition, and social work students and faculty from six local colleges and universities participate in the event.
 Students are divided into inter-disciplinary teams to analyze a geriatric case and develop an intervention plan.
-Faculty experts are available to consult with teams, and "floating" nurse practitioners observe team dynamics and determine 2 groups to present their plan to conference attendees.
-The program concludes with feedback & reflections from an inter-disciplinary expert panel.
+Faculty experts are available to consult with teams, and "floating" nurse practitioners observe and rate team dynamics.
+The program concludes with an interactive, interdisciplinary general assembly where an expert panel provides feedback and answers questions.

 For more information, please contact Mary Ann Ruley at 615.327.6947 or via email at email@example.com.